 So the club members at Prestwick came up with the idea of sharing the Open Championship with the Royal & Ancient Golf Club of St. Andrews and the Honourable Company of Edinburgh Golfers.
 Prestwick proposed that the three clubs take turns staging the Open, and chip-in equally toward the creation of a new trophy.

-When Young Tom Morris won the 1872 Open, the trophy had not yet been commissioned.
-So the 1873 winner - Tom Kidd - was the first to be awarded the Claret Jug.
+When Young Tom Morris won the 1872 Open, the trophy was not yet ready.
+So the 1873 winner - Tom Kidd - was the first awarded the Claret Jug.

 That original Claret Jug from 1873 has permanently resided at the R&A since 1927.
 The trophy that is presented to the British Open winner each year is a copy of the original, which the winner gets to keep for a year before returning it to the R&A to be passed on to the next champion.